hh23485/logseq_brain/pages/Learn little about Spark.md

 				  }
 				  ```
 	- ## We got the code, how to run it?
+	  collapsed:: true
 		- Create a project, and paste the code in
 		- Local
 			- Run directly in IDE
 		- Remote
 			- Submit to spark endpoint
 - # Spark Internal Basic
-	- All this content comes from a great book [大数据处理框架Apache Spark设计与实现（全彩） (豆瓣) (douban.com)](https://book.douban.com/subject/35140409/)
+	- All this content comes from a great book [[大数据处理框架 Apache Spark 设计与实现@Book]]
 	- ## How a Spark application run?
 	  collapsed:: true
 		- Here are the steps: